All Episodes

 It is one of the most vulnerable parts of the human anatomy.

-So uh we'll get to all that today.
+So we'll get to all that today.

 We are seeing dramatic differences in what's happening in the streets of some of American cities, starting with the president sending troops to Minnesota last night.

-Um while, you know, of course, in New York, just like with coronavirus, you know, you got a governor and a mayor killing each other and doing nothing.
+While, you know, of course, in New York, just like with coronavirus, you know, you got a governor and a mayor killing each other and doing nothing.

 They weren't prepared for coronavirus.

-You're uh my prediction here is New York is going to see another mass exodus.
+My prediction here is New York is going to see another mass exodus.

-Probably California, not far behind, considering they're like one in two in terms of people leaving their state, their respective states, because of high taxes, burdensome regulation, and government control over every aspect of their life, and people are fed up with it.
+Probably California not far behind considering they're like one in two in terms of people leaving their state, their respective states, because of high taxes, burdensome regulation, and government control over every aspect of their life.

 And then, of course, the cherry on top is just complete incompetence and an inability to manage states and cities, as we're seeing in New York once again.